 Hip Shake Heartache is an Audio Soul Project full length LP released on Fresh Meat in 2011.
 It was released on vinyl in two parts and as one digital release.
 HSH was also a comic book, printed in two parts, written by me and illustrated by Chicago based artist Ernesto Perez.
 We inserted parts 1 and 2 of the comic into the record sleeves of each corresponding vinyl release.
-We made the book available as a free PDF on a website set up specifically for Hip Shake Heartache.

 The digital release is available in most online shops that support house music.
 It was first available on Beatport.

 You can get an exclusive edition of this album directly from Fresh Meat Records on Bandcamp.

 The singles released from the album included a vinyl only pressing of “Call of Grace” with remixes by Milton Jackson and Manic.
 “My Bluff” and “Have It All” were put out as digital singles with remixes from Joshua Iz, Fred Everything, Scope, Freestyle Man, and Marino & Berardi.

 Here is the press release that went out from Fresh Meat Records:

 “If I don’t get it, it’s because I don’t want it…”